Skip to content

 ts

-import { BullMQBackgroundQueue } from 'confused-ai/background';
+import { BullMQBackgroundQueue } from 'confused-ai';

 const queue = new BullMQBackgroundQueue({